top of page

 Apples

 It’s true, an apple a day keeps the doctor away.
 Well partially.
-This fall favorite is not only tasty but has many helaht benefits for you.
+This fall favorite is not only tasty but has many health benefits for you.
 While loaded with antioxidants it has also been known to help with lowering your bad cholesterol (LDL).
 The skin is full of prebiotics to maintain proper gut bacteria and ensure that your probiotics are working.

 You can enjoy apples in way more than Grandma’s apple pie at Thanksgiving.
 Why not make a healthy grab and go breakfast by using my favorite apple muffin recipe